timofeysie/tiwanaku/README.md

 myForm: FormGroup = new FormGroup({ })
 ```

-I guess the imput line needs to look like this:
+I guess the input line needs to look like this:
 ```
 @Input() form: IFormState = { isValid: false, isDirty: false };
 ```